jmhammond/mathsquirrel.com/content/teaching_seminar/_index.md

   invertPagination: true
 ---

-Some notes from our math department teaching seminar.
+Some notes from the WSU math department teaching seminar.

 <!--more-->